Disclosure Games with Large Evidence Spaces: Equilibrium Characterization

-For general disclosure games, Theorem \ref{thm1} shows that the sender's equilibrium value function is unique.
-That is, all equilibria are payoff equivalent in a disclosure game.
-Since the receiver's action at an on-path message equals the sender's value, and that at an off-path message equals the sender's private belief due to the refinement, this implies that the receiver's strategy is unique.
-Hence, equilibria differ only on the sender's mixed strategy.
-Finally, Theorem \ref{thm1} fully characterizes the sender's equilibrium value function.
+For general disclosure games, Theorem \ref{thm1} characterizes the unique equilibrium value function of the sender.
+Since the receiver's action at an on-path message equals the sender's equilibrium payoff, and that at an off-path message is determined by the refinement, the receiver's strategy is the same in all equilibria.
+If the state space is binary, the receiver's system of beliefs is also the same, and all equilibria differ only in the sender's behavioral strategies.

 \begin{thm} A function \(V:E\to\mathbb{R}\) is the sender's value function in an equilibrium if and only if it satisfies the following conditions: \begin{enumerate} \item \(V:(E,\precsim)\to(\mathbb{R},\leq)\) is non-decreasing; \item \(\xi(V^{-1}(x))=x\) for all \(x\in Range(V)\); \item \(\xi(L)\geq x\) for all \(x\in Range(V)\) and all lower contour sets \(L\) in \(V^{-1}(x)\). \end{enumerate} Moreover, the function satisfying the above conditions is unique. \end{thm}